wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-data-classification-of-sensitive-information/includes/5-create-retrain-trainable-classifier.md

 > [!NOTE]
 > Pre-trained classifiers that were provided with your Microsoft 365 tenant can't be retrained.

-The following diagram shows the workflow process for retraining a trainable classifier.<br>
+The following diagram shows the workflow process for retraining a trainable classifier.

 :::image type="content" source="../media/classifier-retrain-workflow-571cb479.png" alt-text="Diagram showing the workflow process involved with retraining a trainable classifier.":::